Jost60/SPW-Lysimeter/ReadMe.md

 Alternatively, you can add the connections directly to the corresponding variables in the `# Control parameters` section of the `Init.R` script.

 ```

-Afterward, all scripts can be executed using the package versions used for the publication.

 ## License